ktnr/BinPacking2D/README.md

 ## Algorithmic outline

 The two-dimensional bin packing problem (2D-BPP) is decomposed into a master problem and several subproblems.
 The master problem is a (one-dimensional) BPP, which assigns items to bins.
-Feasibility of each bin assignment is then checked in a separate two-dimensional knapsack subproblem.
+Feasibility of each bin assignment is then checked in a separate two-dimensional knapsack/orthogonal packing (2D-KP/2D-OPP) subproblem.

 The master problem is modeled as a MIP and solved using [Gurobi](https://www.gurobi.com/).
 Callbacks are set at integer nodes, where the subproblems are generated and solved by constraint programming (CP) using [google or-tools](https://developers.google.com/optimization/cp/cp_solver).
 When an infeasible subproblem is found, a cut of the form